VinaySharma0402/VinaySharma0402/README.md

 - *CS Fundamentals:* Data Structures & Algorithms, Object-Oriented Programming, SDLC, Networking

 ## 🛠 Projects
+- *[Healthovate AI](https://github.com/VinaySharma0402/HealthovateAI):Healthovate AI is a smart healthcare web platform that uses Artificial Intelligence to assist users with everyday health needs — from symptom checking and medicine reminders to BMI calculation and hospital location — all in one place.
+It simplifies your health journey through personalized tools and real-time assistance.
 - *[Urban Waste Control System](https://github.com/VinaySharma0402/uwcs)*: Urban Waste Control System is an innovative waste management application designed to streamline the reporting and handling of urban garbage issues.
 Residents can easily report uncollected or excess garbage by providing descriptions and uploading photos.
 Municipal employees can monitor these reports in real